FHIR for regulators: governance, sandbox, and compliance

 Do we need a new law, or is a Circular enough?

-A Circular is enough.
+As a legal instrument, a Circular or Decision can be sufficient if the Ministry of Health chooses that route.
 The legal basis is already in place: the Law on Medical Examination and Treatment 2023, Circular 13/2025/TT-BYT on EMRs, Decree 102/2025/NĐ-CP on digital health data, and Decree 278/2025/NĐ-CP on data connection and sharing.
-A Ministry of Health Circular stating that "when implementing electronic medical records and connectivity under the above instruments, systems must conform to the VN Core IG" provides sufficient binding force.
+Binding language should come after VN Core IG 1.0, sandbox, terminology server, and a test suite exist so implementers can verify conformance.

 Does the HL7 Affiliate carry membership fees?